Here, you will find everything I learned about cleaning and storing mushrooms from years of trial and error.

 Wild mushrooms could require some cleaning if they have visible dirt on them.

 Wild mushrooms are generally grown in sandy areas and have organic detritus and sand and might need some brushing, or a slight was to get all the dirt off.
-However, it is not so much of a health hazard but rather a gut feel because many people just will feel uncomfortable eating slightly dirty produce.
+However, it is not so much of a health hazard but rather a gut feeling because many people just will feel uncomfortable eating slightly dirty produce.

 So, if you are really adamant about having your mushrooms squeaky clean, then here is the best way to clean them: